-- The Official IHSAA Entry List must be completed by the high school principal and filed with the Commissioner and center principal no later than the designated date and time. - 2.
-Each principal is responsible for checking the eligibility of entrants before permitting them to participate. - Prior to mailing Entry List to IHSAA and center school, check for the following: - a.
+- A. The Official IHSAA Entry List must be completed by the high school principal and filed with the Commissioner and center principal no later than the designated date and time. - B. Each principal is responsible for checking the eligibility of entrants before permitting them to participate. - C. Prior to mailing Entry List to IHSAA and center school, check for the following: - 1.
 DO NOT alphabetize entrants.
-Participants should be listed in proper playing positions. - Double check birth dates, number of semesters, number of credits. - c.
-List alternates. - d.
-Coach should review Entry List and sign before mailing. - A LATE ENTRY LIST accepted if accompanied by a check for the following amount: - 1.
-Within 24 hours after deadline may not enter tournament
+Participants should be listed in proper playing positions. - 2.
+Double check birth dates, number of semesters, number of credits. - 3.
+List alternates. - 4.
+Coach should review Entry List and sign before mailing. - D. Late Entry List accepted if accompanied by a check for the following amount: - 1.
+Within 24 hours after deadline: \$50.00 - 2.
+Within 48 hours after deadline: \$100.00 - 3.
+Over 48 hours: may not enter tournament - E. Changes via Telephone Prior to Deadline - 1.
+Telephone IHSAA and make the change with the secretary responsible for that sport. - The IHSAA will then send a copy of the change/s to the center school unless the change cannot arrive at the center school before the tournament is scheduled to start.
+In this case, the IHSAA will telephone change to center school. - 3.
+The participating school making the change SHALL ALWAYS call the center school giving the change to the tourney director. - 4.
+If center school does not receive confirmation of the change from the IHSAA the day prior to the start of the tourney, the tournament director at the center school SHALL contact the IHSAA. - F. Changes After Deadline - 1.
+Sports of baseball, basketball, cross country, football, golf, gymnastics soccer, softball, volleyball